 Broker is audited by the Big Four

-Fineco Bank safety
+Fineco Bank legitimacy

-Now that we have gone through the most frequent and - as we think - most important safety aspects of Fineco Bank, we can say that Fineco Bank is great in safety, since it fulfils most of the important criteria mentioned above.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of Fineco Bank, we can say that Fineco Bank is great in legitimacy, since it fulfils most of the important criteria mentioned above.
 We hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.